nivlevyy/UBE_final_project_ublock_enhanced/README.md

 1. User navigates → extension gathers fast features and runs the local model.
 2. If the page looks phishy, its URL is queued client-side.
 3. Queue flushes when it reaches a small batch size (e.g., 10) or after a short timer.
-4. Server receives the data only with uniq active user API KEY, deduplicates existing url's into a daily buffer.
+4. Server receives the data with a per-user API key and deduplicates URLs into a daily buffer.
 5. A daily routine runs: full extraction → model scoring → thresholded inserts into phish_db.
-6. Optionally, the server publishes an updated plain-text list to GitHub (for uBO to subscribe to).
+6. The server publishes an updated plain-text list to GitHub (for uBO to subscribe to).

 ---